arthurlacoste/MastodonCloudTheme/readme.md

 # Mastodon Cloud Theme

+Mastodon Cloud Theme is a library of hacks for Mastodon desktop interface.

+You can change the fit of the colomns, or resize the pics thumbnails.

+# Demo of Clear Theme

 This is a simple Greasmonkey script allow you to change the default theme "tweetdeck-like" into another clear and beautiful theme.

-# Demo

 [![banner](img/demo.png)](#)